Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Linting Python programs with `pylint` and `flake8`
   * :disappointed: = Does not install and setup `pylint` and `flake8`
   * :confused: = Installs and configures `pylint` and `flake8` incorrectly
-  * :neutral_face: = Installs and configures `pylint` and `flake8` correctly, but
+  * :neutral_face: = `pylint` and `flake8` executes correctly, program
-  program
+  contains linting errors
-  * :smiley: = `pyling` and `flake8` are able to lint programs successfully, programs contain no linting errors
+  * :smiley: = `pylint` and `flake8` executes correctly, program
+  contains no linting errors
-  * :sunglasses: = `pylint` and `flake8` are able to lint programs, programs contain no linting errors, troubleshooting assistance provided for installation and configuring of `pylint` and `flake8` to other students
+  * :sunglasses: = `pylint` and `flake8` executes correctly, program contains no linting errors, student provides assistance for installation and configuration of `pylint` and `flake8` to other students
 * Formatting Python programs with `black`
   * :disappointed: = `black` is not installed, setup, or used